Malaria: War

-Throughout history, the contraction of malaria has played a prominent role in the fates of government rulers, nation-states, military personnel, and military actions.
-In 1910, Nobel Prize in Medicine-winner Sir Ronald Ross (himself a malaria survivor), published a book titled The Prevention of Malaria that included a chapter titled "The Prevention of Malaria in War".
+Throughout history, the contraction of malaria has played a prominent role in the fates of government rulers, nation-states, military personnel and military actions.
+In 1910, Sir Ronald Ross (himself a malaria survivor), published The Prevention of Malaria that included a chapter titled "The Prevention of Malaria in War".
 The chapter's author, Colonel C. H. Melville, Professor of Hygiene at Royal Army Medical College in London, addressed the prominent role that malaria has historically played during wars: "The history of malaria in war might almost be taken to be the history of war itself, certainly the history of war in the Christian era. ...
 It is probably the case that many of the so-called camp fevers, and probably also a considerable proportion of the camp dysentery, of the wars of the sixteenth, seventeenth and eighteenth centuries were malarial in origin."
 In British-occupied India the cocktail gin and tonic may have come about as a way of taking quinine, known for its antimalarial properties.

-The Scottish attempt to build a canal near what is now the Panamanian one was largely defeated by malaria.
-Starting with the establishment of "New Caledonia", The Darièn Gap Project drained the kingdom — not yet part of the United Kingdom — of most of its wealth.
-The cost of the bail-out from London was the independence of Scotland.

 Malaria was the most significant health hazard encountered by U.S. troops in the South Pacific during World War II, where about 500,000 men were infected.
 According to Joseph Patrick Byrne, "Sixty thousand American soldiers died of malaria during the African and South Pacific campaigns."

-Significant financial investments have been made to procure existing and create new antimalarial agents.
-During World War I and World War II, inconsistent supplies of the natural antimalaria drugs cinchona bark and quinine prompted substantial funding into research and development of other drugs and vaccines.
-American military organisations conducting such research initiatives include the Navy Medical Research Center, Walter Reed Army Institute of Research, and the U.S. Army Medical Research Institute of Infectious Diseases of the US Armed Forces.
+Malaria was a contributing factor to the U.S. surrender at Bataan in 1942.

-Additionally, initiatives have been founded such as Malaria Control in War Areas (MCWA), established in 1942, and its successor, the Communicable Disease Center (now known as the Centers for Disease Control and Prevention, or CDC) established in 1946.
-According to the CDC, MCWA "was established to control malaria around military training bases in the southern United States and its territories, where malaria was still problematic".
+During World War II, both Germany and the Axis powers suffered troop losses caused by malaria and committed resources to malaria prevention.
+In Germany, concentration camp inmates in Dachau and Buchenwald were used as guinea pigs for sometimes lethal experimental drug treatments.
+Early in 1942, the U.S. established a program called Malaria Control in War Areas (MCWA), "established to control malaria around military training bases in the southern United States and its territories, where malaria was still problematic".
+This organisation evolved into the present day Centers for Disease Control and Prevention.

-Research
+Research directions

-The Malaria Eradication Research Agenda (malERA) initiative was a consultative process to identify which areas of research and development (R&D) must be addressed for worldwide eradication of malaria.
+Global coordination

+The Malaria Eradication Research Agenda (malERA) was a project carried out in 2007 by the global scientific community to identify the steps and future research that must be done in order to eradicate malaria.
+It was created after the Malaria Forum in 2007, and resulted in a research and development agenda intended to complement ongoing research into malaria control by identifying knowledge gaps and tools needed for full eradications.
+In 2015, it was reviewed and updated under 6 headings: "basic science and enabling technologies, insecticide and drug resistance, characterizing the reservoir and measuring transmission, tools for elimination, combination interventions and modeling, health systems and policy research."